Aracho1/cv/README.md

 ## Skills

-#### Excellent Communicator
+#### Excellent Communicator and Team Worker

-During my time at UBS as a Business Analyst, I coordinated central projects with over 10 teams
+During my time at UBS as a Business Analyst, I coordinated 20+ projects with a dozen teams across the whole business.

-#### Attention to Detail
+#### Logical Thinker

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.